'Birdman' soars to Oscar heights on best picture win

 ACTRESSES MOORE, ARQUETTE PREVAIL

-Redmayne, who won critical acclaim for his depiction of the various stages of disability endured by Hawking, who suffers from the motor neuron disease known as ALS.

-"I am fully aware that I am a lucky, lucky man," Redmayne said.
-"This Oscar belongs to all of those people around the world battling ALS."
+The Academy rewarded heavy favorites and veterans with their first Oscars in the three other acting races.

-Five-time nominee Julianne Moore won best actress, also for her portrayal of an illness, as a middle-aged woman suffering Alzheimer's in "Still Alice."
+Five-time nominee Julianne Moore won best actress for her portrayal of a woman suffering from early onset Alzheimer's in "Still Alice."

-"I read an article that said that winning an Oscar could lead to living five years longer," said the 54-year-old Moore.
-"If that's true, I'd really like to thank the Academy because my husband is younger than me."

-Patricia Arquette won best supporting actress for her role as a struggling single mother in "Boyhood" and made an appeal for equal pay and rights for women in America in her acceptance speech.

 For the biggest televised event outside the sports world, the Academy aimed to attract young viewers who may not care much about the films but who could tune in for the musical acts.